ST. ANDREW'S, THE HOME OF

 Despite expanding facilities, programs, and technology, the fundamental principles of the school have remained unchanged.
 Our lower school inspires passionate learners, the middle school provides unique and diverse opportunities for all students, and the St. Andrew’s upper school encourages students to explore their interests and talents.

-Diversity, Equity, and Inclusion
+Diversity, Equity, Inclusion, and Belonging

 St. Andrew’s is committed to growing an environment that values diversity, equity, inclusion, and belonging (DEIB).
 This work aligns with and is directly in service to our mission as a school, striving to develop engaged, well-rounded individuals by inspiring a passion for knowledge, a commitment to personal integrity, and a deepened social consciousness within a supportive educational community.
 We work to examine, consider, and respect all perspectives during the development of academic and extracurricular school programming by embracing differences in race, ethnicity, socio-economic status, religion, gender, and sexual identity.
 We work to inspire deeper and more comprehensive conversations within the community with the goal of true appreciation of our diverse school body.
 Our work aims to foster an inclusive environment based on respect, tolerance of differences, and multiculturalism.